sos-berlin/joc-cockpit/src/main/angular/client/src/assets/help-files/en/configuration-inventory-workflows.md

 On top of the *Workflow Panel* users find the following status indicators:

 - **valid** / **not valid** indicates from blue / orange color if the Workflow is consistent and ready for deployment. *Invalid* Workflows cannot be deployed, however, changes are stored to the inventory.
 For example, a missing Agent assignment to a Job will make the Workflow *invalid*.
-Inside the *not valid* status indicator the (i) information icon is available that displays the reason why the Workflow is +not valid*
+Inside the *not valid* status indicator the (i) information icon is available that displays the reason why the Workflow is *not valid*
 - **deployed** / **not deployed** indicates if the current version of the Workflow has been *deployed* or is a draft that was *not deployed*.

 The *Deploy* button offers deployment to a Controller from a single click operation.
 Other than that, deployment operations are available at folder level, see [Configuration - Inventory - Navigation Panel](/configuration-inventory-navigation).